 Information on how to order and NTE ("Not-to-Exceed) pricing, as well as the Products, Services, and Services Specifications related to our DIR Information Technology Staff Augmentation Contract (ITSAC) can be found at the following link on the DIR website: DIR IT Staffing.
 If you'd like to go straight to our Contract Pricing Sheet, please see our Appendix C Services and Pricing Index here.

-Specific Resource Integrators’ ITSAC Contract information, which includes a description of our service offerings, related commodity codes, and contact information can be found at DIR-TSO-3524.
+Specific Resource Integrators’ ITSAC Contract information, which includes a detailed description of our service offerings, related commodity codes, and contact information can be found at DIR-TSO-3524.

 ITSAC Services Offered by RI